-How to Add Passwordless Login to WordPress (Email, SMS and QR Code)
+How to Add Passwordless Login to WordPress (Complete Guide)

 Passwords are the weakest part of most WordPress sites.
 Users pick password123, reuse it across ten services, forget it, and then flood your support inbox with reset requests.
 Bots, meanwhile, hammer wp-login.php all day trying to guess their way in.
 Passwordless login fixes both problems at once: users log in with a single-use link or code, and there's no password left for anyone to steal, guess, or brute-force.